Smash It Up: Cover versions

 The song was covered by Die Toten Hosen for the 1991 cover album Learning English, Lesson One.

 In 1995, The Offspring covered the song for the soundtrack to the film Batman Forever.
-The song peaked at No. 16 on the U.S. Modern Rock Tracks chart and No. 47 on the Hot 100 Airplay (Radio Songs) chart.
-It was later released on the Offspring's Club Me EP and also on the "All I Want" CD single.
+Although the song appeared in the film for only a few seconds, the full version was included on the soundtrack.
+It peaked at No. 16 on the U.S. Modern Rock Tracks chart and No. 47 on the Hot 100 Airplay chart.
+Its chart success came about since it was the band's first new single after the breakthrough of their Smash album, albeit before their follow-up album Ixnay on the Hombre.
+It was later released on The Offspring's Club Me EP and also on the "All I Want" CD single.